Frequently Asked Questions¶

 What is Loki?¶

 Loki provides users with tools to interact online in an anonymous, decentralised, secure and private way.
 By combining a private transaction network, the $LOKI cryptocurrency, and economically incentivised Service Nodes, Loki has created a trustless quorum-based onion router called Lokinet.
-Built into Lokinet is Session — a decentralised, anonymous and private messaging service.
+The Loki infrastructure has allowed Session to be built — a decentralised, anonymous and private messaging service.
 Front end applications, known as Service Node Apps (SNApps) operate on Lokinet, and will allow browser integration and contribution from our open-source community.

 Is Loki Proof of Work (PoW) or Proof of Service (PoS)?¶